antoniopelusi/antoniopelusi.github.io/_posts/2022-11-11-videogames-sales-analysis.md

 [GithubLink]: https://github.com/antoniopelusi/videogames-sales-analysis

-Exploratory analysis and correlation between sales of video games and consoles in the world.
+[Exploratory analysis and correlation between sales of video games and consoles in the world.][GithubLink]

-> Click [here][GithubLink] to open the project repository.
-{: .prompt-info }